apache/openserverless-site/content/en/about/index.md

 The first operator capable of configuring a complete OpenWhisk distribution on various versions of Kubernetes, both on cloud providers and on bare metal.
 <br/>
 <br/>
-The operator takes care of resources setup and mainteinance.
+The operator takes care of resources setup and maintenance.
 <br/>
 <br/>
 Allows you to configure a set of resources to be used for the development / deployment of cloud native applications based on the OpenWhisk serverless engine: redis, postgresql, minio and much more!